FeNN-DMA: A RISC-V SoC for SNN acceleration: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{rtificial} Neural Networks~(ANNs) have demonstrated super-human performance in areas ranging from image classification to language modelling.
+Artificial Neural Networks~(ANNs) have demonstrated super-human performance in areas ranging from image classification to language modelling.
 However, training current ANNs, and even simply performing inference with them, come at a high energy cost, meaning they face significant limitations in their practical adoption.
 The human brain provides a tantalising existence proof that a far more efficient form of neural network is possible, as it runs on only \SI{20}{\watt} and is far more powerful and flexible than any current ANN.
 Some of these properties are encapsulated in a biologically-inspired type of ANN known as Spiking Neural Networks~(SNNs), in which individual neurons are stateful, dynamical systems and communicate with each other using spatio-temporally sparse events known as \emph{spikes}.

-The main energy savings in SNNs come from this event-based communication because, by removing the continuous exchange of activations, the costly matrix multiplication of weights and activations at the heart of ANN computation is replaced by simply adding the weights associated with spiking neurons.
+The main efficiency savings in SNNs come from this event-based communication because, by removing the continuous exchange of activations, the costly matrix multiplication of weights and activations at the heart of ANN computation is replaced by simply adding the weights associated with spiking neurons.
 This is particularly effective when spikes are rare events.
 However, standard ANN accelerator architectures such as GPUs and TPUs are tailored to the high arithmetic intensity of matrix multiplication, meaning that they are not ideal for SNN acceleration.
-This has sparked interest in dedicated accelerator architectures for SNNs.

-Since the 1990s, \emph{neuromorphic engineers} have sought to develop hardware, better suited to accelerating these spiking models.
-The first silicon spiking neurons~\citep{mahowald_silicon_1991} were developed using sub-threshold analog circuits and Some neuromorphic systems continue to be built in this way~\citep{richter_dynap-se2_2024}.
-However, the majority of modern large-scale systems are purely digital~\citep{true_north,Davies2018,spinnaker,gonzalez_spinnaker2_2024} as this, not only simplifies design but also enables programmable neurons and synapses to be implemented~\citep{Davies2018,spinnaker,gonzalez_spinnaker2_2024}.
+This has sparked interest in dedicated accelerator architectures for SNNs and, since the 1990s, \emph{neuromorphic engineers} have sought to develop hardware, better suited to accelerating these spiking models.
+The first silicon spiking neurons~\citep{mahowald_silicon_1991} were developed using sub-threshold analog circuits and some neuromorphic systems continue to be built in this way~\citep{richter_dynap-se2_2024}.
+However, the majority of modern large-scale systems are implemented as purely digital Application Specific Integrated Circuits (ASICs)~\citep{true_north,Davies2018,spinnaker,gonzalez_spinnaker2_2024}.
+This not only simplifies design but also enables programmable neurons and synapses to be implemented~\citep{Davies2018,spinnaker,gonzalez_spinnaker2_2024}.